justinticktock/role-based-help-notes/readme.txt

 5. The 'twenty fourteen' theme showing the Contents page for a user with 'Proof Reader' role access.

 == Changelog ==

+= 1.2.7 =
+* 2014-??-??
+* Fix: Widget is now invisible for Archive pages.
+Previously for Author Archive Pages the widget would switch to the last role type displayed in the archive causing confusion.

 = 1.2.6 =
 * 2014-01-20